enedellec/psi/README.md

 - You can check the result of the intersection in the `result.txt` file

 # PSI with enclaves on two different VM
-- If you want to test with the server on a VM, and the clients on another VM, you can specify the `remoteURL` parameter as below, where `1.2.3.4` is the IP address of the server that you must specify:
+- If you want to test with the server on a VM, and the clients on another VM, you can specify the `a` parameter as below, where `1.2.3.4` is the IP address of the server that you must specify:
 ```
-./client -a 1.2.3.4 -file "../data/data-100-all.csv" -s `ego signerid public.pem`
+./client -a 1.2.3.4:8080 -file "../data/data-100-all.csv" -s `ego signerid public.pem`
-./client -a 1.2.3.4 -file "../data/data-100-even-only.csv" -s `ego signerid public.pem`
+./client -a 1.2.3.4:8080 -file "../data/data-100-even-only.csv" -s `ego signerid public.pem`
 ```
 # libPSI in a single VM
 - Select one of the VM created above, and open two terminals